geomatico/otp.js/README.md

 4. Copy the client configuration template from `client/config.js.template` to `client/config.js`; update `client/config.js` to reflect your specific setup including OTP backend, Mapbox keys, geocoder endpoints, etc.

 5. Deploy the client to the web by copying the `client` directory to your web server.

+6. Publish to gh-pages branch using the command `npm run gh-pages`